 In February, the Hawaiian Electric Company (HECO) announced that it had successfully tested burning palm oil biodiesel at its Kahe Power Plant.
 This has been an effort nearly three years in the making, with close collaboration with Malaysian palm oil producer, Sime Darby.
-Unfortunately, the exercise has not been without its detractors, particularly among international environmental pressure groups that see any and all use of palm oil as an … Read More
+Unfortunately, the exercise has not been without its detractors, particularly among international environmental pressure groups that see any and all use of palm oil as an environmental … Read More

 The battle continues and it will not stop just yet.
 Since the 1980s, Malaysia has fought many environmental and trade campaigns against its commodities, notably timber and palm oil.
 To put it simply, the developed nations want us to preserve our tropical forests, which are considered an important carbon sink for the world.